Women more likely to change savings and spending habits after receiving financial advice

 Many women feel trusted advice is hard to find and not affordable

-NEW YORK, NY, Nov.
-25, 2013 – Just 56 percent of women express confidence that they’re saving enough for retirement, compared to 65 percent of men, according to a recent survey from TIAA-CREF.
+New York, November 25, 2013 – Just 56 percent of women express confidence that they’re saving enough for retirement, compared to 65 percent of men, according to a recent survey from TIAA-CREF.
 Women surveyed believe they would be more likely to change their savings and spending habits after receiving financial advice, but nearly half say financial advice will cost more than they can afford – and one in three say they don’t even have the time to look for help.

 The survey was conducted by an independent research firm and polled a random sample of 1,000 adults nationwide on their attitudes, preferences and behaviors about receiving financial advice.
 This is the second consecutive year of the survey.